Optimal Linear Decay Learning Rate Schedules and Further Refinements: Main Analytical Result

-Finally, Theorem~\ref{thm:optimal} provides an analysis that recovers schedules for SGD.
+Theorem~\ref{thm:optimal} provides an analysis that recovers schedules for SGD.
 However, practitioners commonly use optimization methods with more complicated \emph{per-coordinate} updates or other preconditioning schemes such as Adam.
 In Appendix~\ref{sec:percoordinate} we provide an alternative version of Theorem~\ref{thm:optimal} that applies to such algorithms (Theorem~\ref{thm:percoordinate}).
 This result enables us to develop schedules tailored to any optimization algorithm.
 However, actually building this schedule in practice may require inspecting the algorithm's internal state, which may be difficult or inefficient.
 For per-coordinate algorithms like Adam, we suggest simply setting $w_t\propto 1/\|g_t\|_1$ as an approximation (see Section~\ref{sec:l1-norm}).

 Figure~\ref{fig:real-schedules} gives the Refined schedules on a set of standard benchmark machine learning problems when initially trained using linear decay schedules to provide the gradient norm sequences.
-Full details of the models and training setup for each problem is provided in the Appendix.
-Gradient $\ell_2$ norms are shown for SGD trained problems (ImageNet, RCNN) and $\ell_1$ norms for the Adam trained problems, which also use inverse-$\ell_1$ norm weights for refinement (see Section~\ref{sec:l1-norm}).
-Our single hyper-parameter $\tau=0.1$ was tuned so that the resulting schedules obtained a balance between smoothness and capturing structure.
-We recommend setting this parameter \emph{by eye} rather than by grid search.
+Full details of the models and training setup are in the Appendix.
+Gradient $\ell_2$ norms are shown for SGD trained problems (ImageNet, RCNN) and $\ell_1$ norms for the Adam trained problems.
+Our single hyper-parameter $\tau=0.1$ was tuned visually so that the resulting schedules balance smoothness and capturing structure.